Isolationists: The Individuals

 Janet Rankin (1880-1973)

 Montana voters elected Republican Janet Rankin to the House of Representativesn.
 This made her the first woman elected to Congress.
 This was 4 years before the ratification of the 19th Amendment granting women the right to vote.
 (Some States acted before the Federal Government.)
 She was 1 of 50 Congressmen to vote against declaring war and entering World War I (1917).
+She had just arrived in Congress at the time.
 She became a leading pacifist and joined the isolationists who opposed President Roosevelt's efforts to oppose the Fascists in Europe and Japanese militarists in Asia.
-After the Japanese attack on Pearl Harbor, she cast the onlt descenting voice against entering Wold War II (1941).
+Rankin was still in Ciongress at the tinme of the Japanese carrier attack on Pearl Harbor.
+She cast the only descenting voice against entering Wold War II (1941).
 She helped organize resistance to the Vietnam War (1960s).

 Robert Reynolds